 Before you file for bankruptcy protection it is critical that you know how filing will benefit you and understand what bankruptcy can and cannot do for you.
-As you explore the ways bankruptcy can help you, we encourage you to sit down with a bankruptcy attorney to discuss your specific situation.
+As you explore the ways bankruptcy can help you, we encourage you to read the 5 bankruptcy questions to ask before filing, and sit down with a bankruptcy attorney to discuss your specific situation.

 Many bankruptcy attorneys offer free consultations.
 Take advantage of having all of your questions answered at no cost to you.
 We offer free consultations to anyone in Savannah, GA and the surrounding areas who want to explore their options to get out of debt.
 Contact us here or call (912) 351-9000 today.